 Think About Visitor Psychology

 When visiting a property in the real world, prospects experience a range of sensations.
 There is the visual appeal of the space, as well as the three-dimensional nature of being able to walk around and physically feel the space.
 Plus, there’s smell, temperature, and variable light that appeals to the senses.
 Most of these emotional triggers are impossible to reproduce online.
-Help draw attention to your property listings by appealing to some of these psychological factors.
+Help draw attention to your rental property listings by appealing to some of these psychological factors.

 Paint a Picture With Words